brutus/bpdiag/README.rst

 =======

 --------------------------------
-Parses Blood Preasure Statistics
+Parses Blood Pressure Statistics
 --------------------------------

-**BP Diag** parses blood preasure statistics from data files, generates some statistics and prints them to *STDERR*.
+**BP Diag** parses blood pressure statistics from data files, generates some statistics and prints them to *STDERR*.
 You can export the data (and the gathered statistics) to **JSON** (dump to *STDOUT*).
 And you can also generate **SVG** or **PNG** charts from it::